 Smooth Terrain - Average - The smoothing operation will perform a focal average for all of the cells inside the brush area, based on the specified box size.
 The default will look in a 5X5 neighborhood around each pixel in the brush area, and update that pixel to be the average value of all the pixels in the neighborhood box.
 This is similar to the box average resampling method that can be applied to the whole layer, but in this case it is only applied within the specified brush area.

 Raise Terrain Height- This will incrementally increase the height of the terrain in the specified area.
-The amount terrain is raised is set by the height value.
+The height value sets the amount the terrain is raised. .

 Lower Terrain Height-Incrementally decrease the height of the terrain in the specified area.
-The amount the terrain is lowered is controlled by the height value.
+The height value controls the amount the terrain is lowered.

 Set as "No Data"- This setting will erase the specified part of the terrain and set it to a null 'No Data' value.